Grant Wahl, renowned soccer journalist, dies at Qatar World Cup

 Renowned soccer journalist Grant Wahl has died, the U.S. Soccer Federation reported Friday.
 Wahl, 48, was in Qatar covering the World Cup when he passed away.

-Wahl suffered a heart attack Friday in the press box at the stadium where Argentina and Netherlands played their quarterfinal match, a person familiar with the situation told CBS News.
-Wahl had sent several tweets during the match.

-Wahl's agent, Tim Scanlan, said that the journalist "appeared to have suffered some sort of acute distress in the press room" when the two teams began playing in extra time.
+Wahl's agent, Tim Scanlan, said that the journalist "appeared to have suffered some sort of acute distress in the press room" of the stadium during the quarterfinal match between Argentina and the Netherlands, when the two teams began playing in extra time.
 Paramedics were called to the scene, Scanlan said, but were unable to revive him.
 He was brought to "a nearby hospital," but Scanlan was unsure how he was taken there.

 "The entire U.S. soccer family is heartbroken to learn that we have lost Grant Wahl," the U.S. Soccer Federation said in a statement Friday night.
 "Fans of soccer and journalism of the highest quality knew we could always count on Grant to deliver insightful and entertaining stories about our game, and its major protagonists."